Paul Bley: 2000s

 In 2001 the National Archives of Canada acquired Bley's archives.
 In 2003 a book based on Bley interviews by musicologist Norman Meehan (Time Will Tell) was published.
 It was an in depth discussion of the process of improvisation.
-In 2008, he was made a Member of the Order of Canada.
+In 2008, he was made a member of the Order of Canada.
 In 2009 the book Paul Bley: The Logic of Chance, written in Italian by jazz pianist Arrigo Cappelletti and translated into English by jazz pianist Greg Burk, was published.
 In addition to touring solo in the US and Europe, Bley released several solo piano recordings in this decade, including Basics, Nothing to Declare and About Time for Justin Time Records and Solo in Mondsee and Play Blue - Oslo Concert for ECM Records.
-Paul Bley's last public performances were in 2010 playing a solo piano concert at the La Villette Jazz Festival in Paris, followed by a duo with Charlie Haden at BlueNote in New York City during a full moon.
-Paul Bley died of natural causes on January 3, 2016, at home in Stuart, Florida, at the age of 83.
+Bley's last public performances were in 2010 playing a solo piano concert at the La Villette Jazz Festival in Paris, followed by a duo with Charlie Haden at BlueNote in New York City during a full moon.

+Bley died of natural causes on January 3, 2016, at home in Stuart, Florida, aged 83.